-2.5.1 Joint Industry - Government Guidelines for the Control of Oil Tankers and Bulk Chemical Carriers in Ice Control Zones of Eastern Canada (JIGs) TP15163
+2.4.1 Joint Industry - Government Guidelines for the Control of Oil Tankers and Bulk Chemical Carriers in Ice Control Zones of Eastern Canada TP15163 B (2015)

-These guidelines apply to all laden oil tankers and to tankers carrying liquid chemicals in bulk when proceeding through an active Ice Control Zone in Eastern Canadian waters and fishing zones south of 60° north.
-The Canadian Coast Guard may declare any ice control zone to be an active Ice Control Zone and promulgate this information via Notices to Shipping and Notices to Mariners.
-When proceeding through an active Ice Control Zone, all ships to which the guidelines apply should, have on board at least one "Ice Advisor", who meets the requirements as prescribed in JIGs.
-The guidelines are available at http://www.tc.gc.ca/eng/marinesafety/tp-tp15163-menu-4025.htm.
-Figure 9 shows the Eastern Canada Ice Control Zones.
+Joint Industry - Government Guidelines for the Control of Oil Tankers and Bulk Chemical Carriers in Ice Control Zones of Eastern Canada - TP 15163 B (2015) (JIGs) apply to all laden oil tankers and to tankers carrying liquid chemicals in bulk when proceeding through an active Ice Control Zone in Eastern Canadian waters and fishing zones south of 60°north.
+The CCG may declare any ice control zone to be an active Ice Control Zone and promulgate this information via NAVWARN and Notices to Mariners.
+When proceeding through an active Ice Control Zone, all vessels to which the guidelines apply should, have on board at least one "Ice Advisor", who meets the requirements as prescribed in JIGs.
+Figure 8 shows the Eastern Canada Ice Control Zones.

-Figure 9: Eastern Canada Ice Control Zones
+Figure 8 - Eastern Canada Ice Control Zones1

-2.5.2 Guidelines for Navigation Under the Confederation Bridge TP 13681
+2.4.2 Guidelines for Navigation Under the Confederation Bridge (2009) - TP 13681E

-Under these guidelines, vessels of over 1,500 Gross Register Tonnage (GRT) are required to utilize the central navigation channel, which is a compulsory pilotage zone pursuant to regulations made under the Pilotage Act.
+Under Guidelines For Navigation Under The Confederation Bridge (2009) - TP 13681 E, vessels of over 1,500 GRT are required to utilize the central navigation channel, which is a compulsory pilotage zone pursuant to regulations made under the Pilotage Act.
 Traffic in the Northumberland Strait in the area of the Bridge is regulated by the Vessel Traffic Services Zones Regulations.
 When the Strait is declared an active ice zone and ice is present in the navigation channel the transiting vessel must be escorted by a suitably sized icebreaker.
-The guidelines are available at http://www.tc.gc.ca/eng/marinesafety/tp-tp13681-menu-625.htm.

-2.5.3 Winter Navigation on the River and Gulf of St. Lawrence TP 14355
+2.4.3 Winter navigation on the River and the Gulf of St. Lawrence: practical notebook for marine engineers and deck workers TP 143352